 What is e-waste?

-- Batteries - Materials such as lead, cadmium, mercury, lithium, manganese, nickel and zinc are used to make batteries.
-These materials are all non-renewable, can be recycled an infinite number of times and have a commercial value.
+- Batteries contain materials like lead, cadmium, mercury, lithium, manganese, nickel and zinc which can be recovered and used again to make new batteries.
+These materials are very valuable because they are all 'non-renewable', which means there is a finite amount of these resources on our planet.
+They can also be recycled an infinite number of times!

 Victorian e-waste ban

 The Victorian Government has banned electronic waste from being sent to landfill.
 Find out more about the e-waste ban in Victoria including recycling options for different types of electrical items.

 A common concern about recycling old electronics is a fear of data on devices being accessed.
 All data should be wiped from a device before handing it over for recycling.
 MobileMuster has some great data management tips for removing data from mobile phones.
 TechCollect also has useful information on deleting data from computers and other devices.